centreon/centreon-documentation/en/integrations/event-management/sc-bsm.md

 title: BSM
 ---

-> Hello community!
-We're looking for a contributor to help us to translate the content in french.
-If it's you, let us know and ping us on [slack](https://centreon.slack.com).

 ## Before starting

 - You can send events from a central server, a remote server or a poller.